In Exercises 25–29, use DeMoivre's Theorem to find the indicated ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 In Exercises 25–29, use DeMoivre's Theorem to find the indicated power of the complex number.
-Write answers in rectangular form. _ (1−i√3)²
+Write answers in rectangular form.
+[4(cos 50° + i sin 50°)]³

 Verified Solution